chocolatechipbagels/obediencesimulator/README.md

 It was made to test the chance of success of the protagonist Weezing of Pikasprey Yellow's Oct 6, 2023 youtube video, Soft Lock Picking: The Worst Bug Catcher Battle, https://www.youtube.com/watch?v=3DF8XOhsFyg

- As such, it supports the Generation III obedience calculations, for a level 100 Weezing with Explosion and Self-Destruct
+ As such, it supports the Generation III obedience calculations, for a level 100 Weezing with Explosion
     vs a level 9 Weedle with Poison Sting (Poison Physical 15 BP 35 PP 100 Acc, non-intrusive secondary effect) and String Shot (40 PP non-intrusive Status)

  As of 10/8/2023, this script is only built for this specific instance